friedchicken1/summer-studio/content/portfolio.md

 # Conclusion
 I really did learn so much in these 6 weeks, achieved and learnt far more than I thought I could have, and was able to thrive in an environment which was so open, friendly and helpful (with both students and teachers).
 I feel like I haven't experienced such a class in UTS ever before, where knowledge was so freely shared, introspection so valued and progress so celebrated.

+At the start of this studio, I'd told myself I wanted to reach a level where I was technically competent enough to either know whether I wanted to continue studying cybersecurity or no, and honestly, I don't think I'm at that level yet.
+So far, all I've breached is seemingly the surface, with my first taste at easy level boxes on HacktheBox.
+But I feel like there is so much more for me to see and learn with pentesting.
+And I think I can definitely say that I have so much more confidence to keep going compared to where I started out, and I'm honestly happy to explore this into a career path, to try out CTFs and more boxes in the future.